LorenzDuremdes/Second-Brain/psychological trauma.md

 1. (familiar ↮ stranger) · abuse → [[memory]]^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 227]
 	1. women who were younger at the time of the incident and those who were molested by someone they knew were more likely to have forgotten their abuse

+### shame
+1. how can traumas that carry more [[shame]] affect health more?^[The [[Happiness]] Hypothesis: Finding Modern Truth in Ancient Wisdom, p.
+157]
+	1. e.g. by not disclosing or keeping things secret due to feeling more shameful

 ### [[culture]]
 1. culture → psychological trauma^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 222–223]
-	1. culture shapes the expression of traumatic stress e.g. while the World War I soldiers flail, have facial tics, and collapse with paralyzed bodies, the following generation talks and cringe
+	1. culture shapes the expression of traumatic [[stress]] e.g. while the World War I soldiers flail, have facial tics, and collapse with paralyzed bodies, the following generation talks and cringe

 ## [[trauma trigger]]
 1. how could "[[thematic apperception test]]" indicate that people with psychological trauma see triggers everywhere?^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 133]